benwilcock/cqrs-microservice-sampler/README.md

 < Content-Length: 0
 < Server: Jetty(9.2.16.v20160414)
 ```

+The response code should be `< HTTP/1.1 201 Created` meaning that the product "Everything is Awesome" has been added to the command-side event-sourced repository successfully.

 ### Step 3.2: Query for the Product

 Now lets check that regular users can also view the product that we just added.
 To do this we use the query-side API on port `9001` and issue a simple 'GET' request.